nasriblack/SoftBussBookingBack1.1/README.md

 ### 🧠 Sprint Planning / Ideas

-- [ ] Implement the white list user in the database => registration
 - [ ] Implement the authentifcation flow in back => authentification
 - [ ] Implement the reservartion flow => reservation
 - [ ] Implement the lock row method => every user have one seat => reservation